tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 before the lesson:

 - print some text for each of 14 students (for them to read it and translate)
+- print rationale from here

 in the lesson:

+- ask everyone to read and translate part of the book (using printed sheets of paper)
 - lesson vocabulary (or it can be populated dynamically during the lesson)
 - (?) download the first 2 lectures and listen to them in class
 - ask questions about the things they might know (say, static vs. dynamic